6 Bed Bug Treatment Methods That Don't Work

 - Diatomaceous earth (DE): DE is a white powder made from the fossils of diatoms, organisms that lived in the water.
 This substance can kill pests because of its dehydrating properties.
 For this treatment method to work, sprinkle a small amount of DE near your mattress, bed frames and furniture.
 If you use a large amount, the bed bugs will crawl around it, and the pile of powder could be harmful to your health.

-Contact Spectrum Pest Control to Eliminate the Bed Bugs in Your Home in Pittsburgh, Pennsylvania
+Call Spectrum to Eliminate the Bed Bugs in Pittsburgh, Pennsylvania

 If your property has a bed bug infestation, we offer residential bed bug extermination services for homeowners in western Pennsylvania and eastern Ohio.
 We will inspect your house to identify the pests you have in your living space.
 Then, we will provide year-round solutions that can treat your home to keep pesky insects away for good.